jcwalker/WiFiProfileManagement/README.md

 ### Set-WiFiProfile
 * **ProfileName**: The name of the WiFi profile to modify.
 * **ConnectionMode**: Indicates whether connection to the wireless LAN should be automatic ("auto") or initiated ("manual") by user.
 The default is "auto".
-* **Authentication**: Specifies the authentication method to be used to connect to the wireless LAN. ('open', 'shared', 'WPA', 'WPAPSK', 'WPA2', 'WPA2PSK')
+* **Authentication**: Specifies the authentication method to be used to connect to the wireless LAN. ('open', 'shared', 'WPA', 'WPAPSK', 'WPA2', 'WPA2PSK', 'WPA3SAE', 'WPA3ENT192', 'OWE')
 * **Encryption**: Sets the data encryption to use to connect to the wireless LAN. ('none', 'WEP', 'TKIP', 'AES')
 * **Password**: The network key or passpharse of the wireless profile in the form of a secure string.
 * **ConnectHiddenSSID**: Specifies whether the profile can connect to networks which does not broadcast SSID.
 The default is false.